 Krispy Kreme Logo

-The modern version of the logo is almost the same as the previous version.
+The modern logo is almost the same as the previous version.
 The main difference between them is in the lower part of the geometric figure.
-Previously, there was a wide green strip, but now it is halved, rounded, and occupies the central zone.
+Previously, there was a wide green strip, but now it is halved and rounded and occupies the central zone.

-The key changes in the identity of Krispy Kreme concerned the font and color.
+The key changes in Krispy Kreme’s identity concerned font and color.
 In the first, third, and fourth logos, the style of the inscription is identical, while in the second, it is radically different from them.
 The same goes for the palette.
-During the modernization of the visual identity of the confectionery chain, the red and white colors were reversed, so over time, the white letters became red, and the background, on the contrary, was white.
+During the modernization of the confectionery chain’s visual identity, the red and white colors were reversed, so over time, the white letters became red, and the background, on the contrary, was white.

 Font and Colors